-- 1. The duration of the standard resolution process will result in serious jeopardy to the life or health of the claimant or the ability of the claimant to regain maximum function. - 2.
-In the opinion of a Physician with knowledge of the claimant's medical condition, the claimant is subject to severe pain that cannot be adequately managed without the care or treatment that is the subject of the Grievance. - 3.
-A Physician with knowledge of the claimant's medical condition determines that the Grievance shall be treated as an Expedited Grievance.
+- 1. The duration of the standard resolution process will result in serious jeopardy to the life or health of the member or the ability of the member to regain maximum function. - 2.
+In the opinion of a Physician with knowledge of the member's medical condition, the member is subject to severe pain that cannot be adequately managed without the care or treatment that is the subject of the Grievance. - 3.
+A Physician with knowledge of the member's medical condition determines that the Grievance shall be treated as an Expedited Grievance.